 But the Sages bring proof from here: “the son of Abishua the son of Phinehas the son of Eleazar the son of Aaron the chief priest” (Ezra 7:5), this is Ezra who came up from Babel, but if Aaron was alive (then) Ezra would have been greater than him in his time.
 (Eccl.
 Rabbah 1:4; my translation)

-The differences between the versions in Ecclesiastes Rabbah and Midrash Samuel and the earlier versions of the exegesis (mainly the Tosefta) are as follows:
+The differences between the versions in Ecclesiastes Rabbah and Midrash Samuel and the earlier versions of the homily (mainly the Tosefta) are as follows:

 1. The introduction to the Tosefta presents prophets and priests as the great ones of the past, as examples of leaders perceived as great by comparison to others.
-In the introduction in Ecclesiastes Rabbah, the exegete mentions sages from the recent past.
+In the introduction in Ecclesiastes Rabbah, the homilist mentions sages from the recent past.

-2. In Ecclesiastes Rabbah, as in the Tosefta, the exegete divides the objects of his comparison (greatest ones of the world against lightest ones of the world).
-However, while the exegete in the Tosefta does not mention Aharon, and confines himself to Moses and Samuel against Jerubaal and Jephthah, the exegete in Ecclesiastes Rabbah also mentions Aaron against Samson.
+2. In Ecclesiastes Rabbah, as in the Tosefta, the homilist divides the objects of his comparison (greatest ones of the world against lightest ones of the world).
+However, while the homilist in the Tosefta does not mention Aharon, and confines himself to Moses and Samuel against Jerubaal and Jephthah, the homilist in Ecclesiastes Rabbah also mentions Aaron against Samson.

 3. A lengthy addition in Ecclesiastes Rabbah emphasizes the message that the leaders of the generation are equal in their wisdom, and possibly even superior, to the greatest ones of the previous generations.
 Four of the five examples given from the verses to prove this principle relate to the status of priests.